airavata-courses/DCoders/UserManagement/README.md

-**UserManagementService project to handle user login and registration and saving details that users have queried related to radar in Mongodb**
+**UserManagementService project to handle user login and registration and saving/fetching details that users have queried related to radar in Mongodb**

 **NOTE** : Kindly configure the Mongo server on local and make sure it is up and running before running the Spring application.